drflpp/GenSelTox/README.md

 **ML Model Building**

-Folder contains a file with necessary code for feature selection based on statistical approach (correlation and varience threshold), feature importance and permutation importance.
+Folder contains a file with necessary code for feature selection based on statistical approach (correlation and varience threshold), feature importance and permutation importance as well as model training code.

 **ML Model Optimization:**